julianthome/autorex/README.md

 `dk.brics` automaton representation, `dk.brics` does not offer the functionality to convert it back to a regular expression String.
-This package provides tooling that converts a `dk.brics` result automaton, i.e., the automaton resulting from a sequence of automaton operations, back to a regular expression string.
+This package provides tooling that converts any `dk.brics` output automaton back to its regular expression string representation.

 # Status